PaoloMazzon/JamEngine/Notes.md

 have multiple tile maps over using entities as individual bits of walls.

+As far as this documentation is concerned, when it says "Exceptions" it actually means that specific flag may be set to `jErrorCode` (which can be checked via `jGetError`).
+If an error occurs, the program will not cease to run, that's on you.

 Asset Loading System
 --------------------
 The asset loader will load a single INI file at a time.
 This INI file is